-5.5.5.
+5.5.4.
 AES

-AES is the symmetric-key block cipher that provides the cryptographic capabilities to the transceiver.
+AES is the symmetric-key block cipher that provides the cryptographic capabilities to the receiver.
 The system proposed can work with 128-bit long fixed keys.
 The fixed key is stored in a 16-byte write only user configuration register, which retains its value in Sleep mode.

-As shown in Figure 33 and Figure 34 above the message part of the Packet can be encrypted and decrypted with the cipher 128- cipher key stored in the configuration registers.
+As shown in Figure 29 and Figure 30 above the message part of the Packet can be decrypted with the cipher 128- cipher key stored in the configuration registers.

-5.5.5.1.
-Tx Processing
+5.5.4.1.
+Processing